 Why ask this survey question?

-This may be one of the most important church survey questions you can ask.
-This is because spending is one of the biggest challenges churches face.
+Spending is one of the biggest challenges churches face.
 You have to make sure that your budgets align with your givers' values, needs and interests while still maintaining your church's overall mission.

 When your congregation doesn't feel that your spending is aligned with your overall mission, they're less likely to give.
 This can lead to fewer initiatives and fewer opportunities to minister to your community.